Meet Alastor

 Meet Sadie

-Sadie loves to snuggle and get head pets.
+Sadie is one of our longest residents here and is a customer favorite!
+She loves to snuggle and get head pets.
 Unfortunately, she also loves to lick on people which we try to avoid as much as possible.
 Human germs can make any bird sick so please don’t encourage this behavior.
 In the spring she does tend to sit at the bottom of the cage and lunge at people while in her space, this is due to her being nest-y and trying to protect her area.
+She is missing two inner toes on her right foot due to an injury she sustained as a baby in a rope toy.
+It doesn't hinder her ability at all.
 She likes to say “Peek-a-boo”, “Cracker” and laughs

 About Hyacinth Macaws